8 things to consider when engaging a mobile security service

 3. Monitoring of activity

-The provider you choose should have a regular communication with patrol officers both for the assurance of your business and the safety of employees.
+The provider you choose should have regular communication with patrol officers both for the assurance of your business and the safety of employees.
 Poor communication leaves your business and staff vulnerable, so make sure you check that the patrol officers have regular communication back with a control room or monitoring station.
 This should also allow for 24-hour surveillance and monitoring.

 4. Reporting and recording methods